Thursday, December 7, 2023

 Paul's Use Of Psalm 32 In Romans 4

 The Epistle to the Romans is Paul's literary masterpiece on the doctrine of salvation.
 It is the most elegant of his extant writings.
-Paul begins his piece by presenting the issue of human depravity and righteousness of God.
-The apostle goes on to show that both Jew and Gentile have broken God's Law and are deserving of His judgement.
-Everyone stands guilty before Him but He has presented a means of reconciliation through the atoning work of Jesus Christ.
+Paul begins his piece by presenting the issue of man's depravity, the righteousness of God, and his resultant condemnation.
+The apostle goes on to show that both Jew and Gentile have broken God's Law and are deserving of His judgment.
+Everyone stands guilty before Him, but He has presented a means of reconciliation through the atoning work of Jesus Christ.

 Paul makes an argument by example when he mentions Abraham who lived prior to the Law being given to the people of God.
 He does this with the intent of showing that his teaching is compatible with the Old Testament.
-A system of works righteousness would result in boasting.
+A system of works righteousness would result in boasting, which God takes offense at.
 Romans 4:4 says that if someone earns wages, then it is not a gift.
 But justification is precisely that.
-Romans 4:5 says that God declares righteous the ungodly and counts them as such by faith.
+Romans 4:5 says that God declares righteous the ungodly and counts them as such through faith.
+The only thing a man must do is give up any claim of self-merit.

 The Law required that two or three witnesses be present to establish the validity of a charge (Deuteronomy 19:15; Numbers 35:30).
-Thus, we see the Apostle Paul follow this custom in arguing for justification by faith as opposed to works of the Law when he brings up Abraham and King David.
+Thus, we see the Apostle Paul following this custom in arguing for justification by faith as opposed to works of the Law.
+He brings up Abraham and King David as examples of men who were justified without consideration of good works.
 The latter person is of special interest here as we consider how Paul ties in Psalm 32 with his argument.
 The Psalm in question is one of a penitential nature.

 It is noteworthy that David did not mention any good deeds done to merit God's favor.
 In fact, he only brought up his sin.
-He came to God with nothing and was pardoned for what he had done.
+Its gravity was humungous.
+He came to God with nothing.
+King David was pardoned for what he had done.
 Therefore, God justifies people who are ungodly.
 Forgiveness is a matter of grace.
-It is not something which we earn.
+It is not something which we earn for ourselves.
 Since David's sin was not imputed to him, that means he had a righteous standing before God.

 "...In contrast with many of the rabbinic references to Ps.
 32, Paul makes no mention of the confession of sins, which is a central theme of the psalms (cf. Ps.
 32:5; see Str-B 3:202-3).
 Confession is implicitly taken up in faith for Paul, in which sin that has overpowered our person is overcome: in faith "we give glory to God" (4:20; cf. 1:23; 3:26).
 As was the case with the story of Abraham, the broader context of the psalm makes clear that the "reckoning of righteousness" is no mere declaration, but rather an effective word."
 (Commentary on the New Testament Use of the Old Testament, edited by G. K. Beale and D. A. Carson, p.
 624)